Pseudogap phase and fractionalization: Predictions for Josephson junction setup: Results

-Note that the two fluids couple in the opposite way to the field -- the tunneling of the charge two bosons contributes to the conventional SC Josephson current.
-In contrast, the variation of the phase creates a charge imbalance in the case of the CDW and generates an additional current.
-However, since the parameters $t_0$ and $t_1$ vanishes, the Eqns.~(\ref{eq:m5-1}-\ref{eq:m8-1}) simplifies enormously.
+For the simple coexistence of orders since the parameters $t_{0}$ and $t_{1}$ vanishes, the Eqns.~(\ref{eq:m5-1}-\ref{eq:m8-1}) simplifies enormously.
 Solving for Eq.(\ref{eq:m9}) we get

-Here $C_1$ and $C_2$ are constants of integration and depends on the initial experimental setup.
-The first term in Eq.(\ref{eq:mcur_coex}) is the standard Josephson current, whereas the second term is characteristic of the CDW in the situation of coexisting order.
+Here $C_{1}$ and $C_{2}$ are constants of integration and depends on the initial experimental setup.
+The first term in Eq.(\ref{eq:mcur_coex}) is the standard AC Josephson current with the primary Josephson frequency, $\omega_{0}=(2eU)/\hbar$.
+Similarly, one can define standard Josephson time-period by $T=2\pi/\omega_{0}$.
+The second term arises due to CDW in the situation of coexisting order.
 Since the SC and CDW orders are disconnected, we only observe a transient response from the CDW phase variation.
-We have plotted the current $I_J$ as a function of time $t$ in Fig.~(\ref{Fig:fig2}a) for the coexistence of CDW and SC.
-The parameters used to obtain Fig.~(\ref{Fig:fig2}a) are given by $\mu_\Delta=1.0$, $n=1.0$, $n^\prime=1.0$, $r_0=3.0$, $\eta=0.3$, $\kappa=0.5$, $\kappa^\prime=0.6$ with $t_1=t_0=0$.
-We have also used the initial conditions, $\theta(t=0)=0$, $\phi(0)=0$, and $\theta^\prime(0)=0.6$.
-Initially at $t=0$, the transient CDW regime quickly paves the way to a standard form of the Josephson current for an SC.
-In this situation, $I_J(t)$ from the exact numerical calculations presented in black dotted trace and the analytical form of Eq.~(\ref{eq:mcur_coex}) depicted in red thick trace in Fig.~(\ref{Fig:fig2}a) matches exactly.
+We have plotted the current $I_{J}$ as a function of time $t$ in Fig.~(\ref{Fig:fig2}a) for the coexistence of CDW and SC.
+The parameters used to obtain Fig.~(\ref{Fig:fig2}a) are given by $\mu_{\Delta}=1.0$, $n=1.0$, $n^{\prime}=1.0$, $r_{0}=3.0$, $\eta=0.3$, $\kappa=0.5$, $\kappa^{\prime}=0.6$ with $t_{1}=t_{0}=0$.
+We measure all the energies in the units of $2\kappa$ which we have set to unity.
+Furthermore, we have also set the constants $e=1$ and $\hbar=1$.
+We have also used the initial conditions, $\theta(t=0)=0$, $\phi(0)=0$, and $\theta^{\prime}(0)=0.6$.
+The transient CDW regime near $t=0$ paves the way to a standard form of the Josephson current for an standard SC current for $t\gg r_{0}$.
+In this situation, $I_{J}(t)$ from the numerical calculations presented in black dotted trace and the analytical form of Eq.~(\ref{eq:mcur_coex}) depicted in red thick trace in Fig.~(\ref{Fig:fig2}a) matches exactly.